lhnguyen102/cuTAGI/docs/dev_guide.md

 2. **Ensure CUDA Compatibility**:

-   - Make sure that the CUDA version on your host machine is compatible with the CUDA version (>=12.2) used in the Docker image.
-This ensures proper GPU acceleration within the Docker container.
+   - Ensure the host machine's CUDA version is compatible with the Docker image's CUDA version (>=12.2).
-   - NVIDIA Container Toolkit is required to enable Docker to use the NVIDIA GPU.
-Verify if it’s installed with:
+   - Install the NVIDIA Container Toolkit to enable Docker to use the NVIDIA GPU:

      ```sh
      dpkg -l | grep nvidia-container-toolkit
      ```

 3. **Build the Docker Image**: